-- Every Super Bowl launches confetti at the final gun; usually red, white and blue rather than the winning team's colors ('cuz it's easier to manage one set rather than two...and more importantly, not get those two mixed up.)
+- Every Super Bowl launches confetti at the final gun; usually red, white and blue rather than the winning team's colors, because it's easier to manage one set rather than two, and—more importantly—not get those two mixed up.

 - This has extended to the end of nearly every single major college or professional championship game in any sport, if the winning team is at home or a neutral site.